dmennis/aws-appsync-ios-workshop/README.md

 - What best describes your project: __Single object with fields (e.g. “Todo” with ID, name, description)__
 - Do you want to edit the schema now?
 (Y/n) __Y__

-When prompted, update the schema to the following:
+When prompted and the default schema launches in your favorite editor, update the default schema to the following:

 ```graphql
 type Talk @model {